danny-zou18/Data-Structures/HW/hw6/README.txt

 LMS, etc.), and all of the resources (books, online reference material, etc.) you consulted in completing this assignment.

-< insert collaborators / resources >
+Matthew Bui
+Ethan Girould

 Remember: Your implementation for this assignment must be done on your own, as described in "Academic Integrity for Homework" handout.

-ESTIMATE OF # OF HOURS SPENT ON THIS ASSIGNMENT:  < insert # hours >
+ESTIMATE OF # OF HOURS SPENT ON THIS ASSIGNMENT:  < 10 >

 ALGORITHM ANALYSIS:
-What's the order notation of your algorithm?
+8 for the number of directions
+O(n^8 * 8)

 TEST CASE SUMMARY:
 How did your program perform on the different test cases?
 Summarize